 Age-appropriate tests are used for children aged 6 and older, adolescent, and adult evaluation.
 Therefore, an individual of any age can be evaluated.

 How long does a full neuropsychological evaluation last?

 The answer to this question depends on the reason for the evaluation, the patient’s medical history, and the complexity of the individual case.
 Appointments generally range in duration from four to eight hours.
 Before an appointment, we will ask you to complete some history and registration forms.
 These forms will be provided to you in advance of your appointment.
 Completing these forms in advance will help your doctor prioritize the time you spend in our office.

-How long does an adult ADD/ADHD evaluation last?
+How long does an adult ADD/ADHD or ASD evaluation last?

 Does CTN file claims with insurance companies?